ajtoussaint/Graduate_Thesis/Notes/Sources/Cognitive Diagnosis/Leighton, Gierl, Hunka 2004.md

 # In Other Papers
 Cited by [[Wang, Fei, et al. 2022]] as evidence that latent traits govern student's mastery of knowledge concepts and therefore it is not valid to assume the concept proficiencies are independent.

+Cited in [[De La Torre 2009]] as a reference for hierarchical skill structures